 On March 27th, Christopher Wylie, the whistle-blower previously employed at CA testified against CA in the House of Commons.
 His testament revealed a crucial piece of information that is significant to the upcoming Indian elections.
 Wylie stated that CA “worked extensively in India” also expressing that the Congress party was one of their clients.

 It is also important to note that India is Facebook’s largest market, with more users utilizing the site here than any other country- a whopping 250 million as of January 2018.
 The concerns regarding Facebook’s influence on user sentiment during the upcoming Indian elections is hence of the utmost gravity.

 The Ministry of Electronics and IT in India issued a notice on the 28th of March that called upon Facebook to answer certain pressing questions on whether the privacy of Indian citizens had been compromised, if they had interfered in the Indian electoral process and on what regulatory measures Facebook was planning to implement to prevent the same from occurring.

-Mark Zuckerberg, founder and CEO of Facebook, has acknowledged the salience of regulatory measures given the upcoming elections that are to take place and has agreed to take stringent reformatory action for data protection.
+Mark Zuckerberg, founder, and CEO of Facebook has since acknowledged the salience of regulatory measure given the upcoming elections that are to take place and has agreed to take stringent reformatory action for data protection.
 He will appear for his testament to the US House Committee on April 11.